 Pilot Project Program

 The Restore Center is seeking applications for the Pilot Project Program, which supports high-impact research projects that will advance our knowledge about rehabilitation and will lead to novel technological advancements with sensor and video technologies.
-Pilot Project funding may be up to $30,000 in total costs, including any indirect costs assessed by awardees’ institutions.
+Each project can request up to $30,000 of research funds over a one-year period.

 Pilot Project awardees will gain access to mentoring and support from the Restore Center’s faculty and staff, in addition to funding for their research.
 Further, the program launches awardees into leadership roles within the Restore Center network.